 Conclusion

-Network pharmacology and docking analysis approaches to investigate the potential of sea cucumber compounds in treating infertility, successfully identifying 12 bioactive compounds with a focus on three main compounds: Andropanolide, 6-Gingerol, and Sarcostin, which show significant interaction with estrogen (ESR1) and androgen (AR) receptors.
-The mechanism of action of these compounds involves hormone receptor modulation, affecting related gene expression, and potentially helping folliculogenesis and ovulation processes, indicating complex molecular mechanisms in addressing infertility.
-Although initial results are very promising, researchers emphasize the need for further in vitro and in vivo studies to validate findings and explore more personalized fertility therapy potential, thus opening up new opportunities in innovative and molecular-based reproductive therapy approaches.
+Through in silico study, key bioactive compounds such as andrographolide, 6-gingerol, and sarcostin were identified as effectively interacting with hormone receptors.
+These compounds play a critical role in hormonal regulation.
+Additionally, in vivo studies demonstrated their antioxidant properties, which help reduce oxidative stress.
+The dual action of these compounds show the potential of Stichopus herrmanni extract as a promising therapy for infertility, particularly age-related infertility .

 Acknowledgements

-We extend our heartfelt gratitude to the Faculty of Medicine at Universitas Muhammadiyah Prof. Dr. Hamka for the generous support that enabled this research to be realized.
-We would also like to acknowledge and convey our appreciation to all individuals who have provided assistance throughout this research process.
+We extend our heartfelt gratitude to the Faculty of Medicine at Universitas Muhammadiyah Prof. Dr. Hamka for their generous support, which made this research possible.
+We would also like to acknowledge and express our appreciation to all individuals who have provided assistance throughout this research process.

 Declaration of Interest

-The authors declare no competing interests
+The authors declare no competing interests.

 Author contributions

-Each contributor played key roles in this research: IU designed the study and contributed to data acquisition and analysis; BSL assisted in data acquisition, analysis, and manuscript revision; ZN was pivotal in data analysis, result interpretation, and manuscript revision; whilst WS handled manuscript preparation and figure/table design.
+Each contributor played a key role in this research: IU designed the study and contributed to data acquisition and analysis; BSL assisted with data acquisition, analysis, and manuscript revision; ZN was pivotal in data analysis, result interpretation, and manuscript revision; and WS handled manuscript preparation and figure/table design.

 Funding

-This study was financially supported by the Research Institute of Universitas Muhammadiyah Prof. Dr. Hamka, under contract number 594/F.03.07/2023.
+This study was financially supported by the Research Institute of Universitas Muhammadiyah Prof. Dr. Hamka under contract number 594/F.03.07/2023.

 References

+Abraham, Mark James, Teemu Murtola, Roland Schulz, Szilárd Páll, Jeremy C. Smith, Berk Hess, and Erik Lindah.
+2015.
+“Gromacs: High Performance Molecular Simulations through Multi-Level Parallelism from Laptops to Supercomputers.”
+SoftwareX 1–2: 19–25. https://doi.org/10.1016/j.softx.2015.06.001.

 Ahmed, F., Kamble, P. G., Hetty, S., Fanni, G., Vranic, M., Sarsenbayeva, A., Kristófi, R., Almby, K., Svensson, M. K., Pereira, M. J., & Eriksson, J. W. (2022).
 Role of estrogen and its receptors in adipose tissue glucose metabolism in pre- and postmenopausal women.
-The Journal of Clinical Endocrinology & Metabolism, 107(5), e1879-e1889.
+The Journal of Clinical Endocrinology & Metabolism, 107(5), e1879–e1889.